 Queen to miss Commonwealth service at Westminster Abbey

-The Queen will not attend the annual Commonwealth Day service with senior royals and instead be represented by the Prince of Wales, Buckingham Palace has announced.
+The Queen will not attend the annual Commonwealth Day service and instead be represented by the Prince of Wales, Buckingham Palace has announced.

-The head of state, who has recently recovered from a bout of Covid, hoped to join Charles, the Duchess of Cornwall and the Duke and Duchess of Cambridge at the important occasion in the royal calendar.
+Her Majesty, who has recently recovered from Covid, had hoped to join Charles, the Duchess of Cornwall and the Duke and Duchess of Cambridge at the important occasion in the royal calendar.

-But a Buckingham Palace spokesman said: “After discussing the arrangements with the Royal Household, the Queen has asked the Prince of Wales to represent Her Majesty at the Commonwealth service at Westminster Abbey on Monday.
+But a Buckingham Palace spokesman said Friday: “After discussing the arrangements with the Royal Household, the Queen has asked the Prince of Wales to represent Her Majesty at the Commonwealth service at Westminster Abbey on Monday.

 “The Queen will continue with other planned engagements, including in-person audiences, in the week ahead.”

-The spokesman revealed another member of the royal family had contracted Covid after the Queen, Charles and Camilla all recently tested positive for the virus and later returned to royal duties.
+The spokesman revealed that the Duke of Gloucester, the Queen’s cousin, had contracted Covid after the Queen, Charles and Camilla all recently tested positive for the virus and later returned to royal duties.

 He said: “The Duke and Duchess of Gloucester will no longer attend, following the duke’s positive test for Covid.